 Published: December 21st, 2017

-It’s been a busy December at CENGN (Centre of Excellence in Next Generation Networking) as we hosted our annual CENGN Summit and commercialization projects have been really rolling in!
+It’s been a busy December at CENGN (Centre of Excellence in Next Generation Networks) as we hosted our annual CENGN Summit and commercialization projects have been really rolling in!
 Recently, we started a new Data Centre and Cloud project with Canadian cybersecurity company Interset.
 The three-year-old company is local to Ottawa and just a quick walk down the street from CENGN’s offices.
-They’re a security-analytics company (built on the open-source platform Hadoop) with the passion to keep organizations safe from cyber threats.
+They’re a security-analytics company (built on the open source platform Hadoop) with the passion to keep organizations safe from cyber threats.
 Interset is built on a team of 50 security experts, data scientists and strategic developers who use a foundation of advanced mathematics to continuously develop faster and smarter cybersecurity to combat the constantly evolving attacks of thieves and hackers on the other end.

 At a time where security breaches are becoming common, and even expected, the cybersecurity industry is more important than ever.
 Interset noticed a need in the market for a scalable, numerical, and adaptable approach to threat detection and management.
 Their solution includes an ever growing library of machine-learning and advanced analytic models to detect and analyze anomalies then ranks them to determine if they’re malicious.
 Interset provides its service using a variety of data sources such as authentication logs, VPN, and network logs.
 In addition, the organization offers endpoint sensors that monitor the activity on computers (such as browser uploads, file access, email attachments, etc).
 It logs these details and sends them back to the endpoint server for processing and automatic identification of threats.
 Based on the analyzed data, the end user is then able to prevent theft or data loss.